SHAIMOOM251283/WorldOfBooks-Crawler-Scraper/README.md

 ### 2. **selector.py**

-Once the categories are fetched, the `selector.py` script prompts the user to select a category.
-After selecting a category, the script initiates the scraping process by passing the selected category URL to the scraper.
+Once the categories are fetched, the selector.py script prompts the user to input a "keyword."
+The 'keyword,' also known as a 'slug,' refers to the specific term used at the end of the URL (e.g., crime-mystery), representing the category the user wishes to scrape.
+This keyword is then appended to the base URL to form the complete URL for that category.

+After the keyword is selected, the script constructs the URL and initiates the scraping process by passing it to the scraper, which retrieves and processes data from the chosen category.
+This allows for targeted scraping based on the user's input.

 ### 3. **scraper.py** (Multithreading Implementation)